golmschenk/qusi/docs/source/tutorials/basic_transit_finding_with_prebuilt_components.rst

 .. code:: sh

-    python examples/download_spoc_transit_light_curves
+    python examples/download_spoc_transit_light_curves.py

 The main thing to know is that this will create a `data` directory within the project directory and within that will be a `spoc_transit_experiment` directory, referring to the data for the experiment of finding transiting planets within the TESS SPOC data.
 This will further contain 3 directories.
 One for train data, one for validation data, and one for test data.
-Within each of those, it will create a `positive` directory, that will hold the light curves with transits, and a `negative` directory, that will hold the light curves without transits. `qusi` is flexible about the data structure, so this format is not required for other problems, but it's one easy way to structure the data.
+Within each of those, it will create a `positive` directory, that will hold the light curves with transits, and a `negative` directory, that will hold the light curves without transits.
 So the project directory tree now looks like:

 .. code::